 About Elderly and Disability Assistance

-Financial help e for elderly or disabled individuals is given in the form of Social Security benefits.
+Financial help for elderly or disabled individuals is given in the form of Social Security benefits.
 These are largely distributed at the federal level, though some states offer supplemental benefits as well.
 To become eligible, applicants are required to meet either age or disability qualifications in addition to financial requirements.

 About Housing Assistance

 Government programs that help applicants find affordable housing come in many shapes and sizes.
-For example, Section 8 is a housing voucher program that allows low-income families to afford safe and sanitary homes.
-While the program is federally funded and vouchers are distributed by local public housing agencies, applicants can use the vouchers on any qualifying property in the private market.
+For example, Section 8 is a housing voucher program that allows qualifying low-income families to afford safe and sanitary homes.
+While the program is federally funded and vouchers are distributed by local public housing authorities, applicants can use the vouchers on any qualifying property in the private market.

 There are also multiple government-backed loan programs that help applicants to secure affordable mortgages.
-For example, VA home loans are backed by the Department of Veterans Affairs (VA) and help service members to purchase or build homes for themselves and their families.
+For example, VA home loans are backed by the Department of Veterans Affairs (VA) and help eligible service members to purchase or build homes for themselves and their families.
 Loans insured by the Federal Housing Administration (FHA) or Fannie Mae can offer better terms to qualifying applicants, like lower interest rates and down payments.

-The Low Income Energy Assistance Program, or LIHEAP, is another federal program that helps low-income renters and home owners cover their heating and cooling expenses in emergencies.
+The Low Income Energy Assistance Program, or LIHEAP, is another federal program that helps qualifying low-income renters and home owners cover their heating and cooling expenses in emergencies.

 About Education Assistance

 Educational help is available to a variety of groups, including low-income teens and adults, as well as military service members.
-Those who qualify can apply to get educational funding from the federal government through grants, which do not require repayment.
+Those who qualify can apply to get educational funding from the federal government through grants, which generally do not require repayment.
 Alternately, some private companies offer affordable loans to applicants who need help paying for their education.
 Funds from these programs can be used for things like:

 - Room and board.

 The Free Application for Federal Student Aid, better known as FAFSA, is one of the most common ways students find financial support.
 Applicants qualify based on household income and can reapply every year to get aid and find assistance opportunities.
-Similarly, the GI Bill program is handled by the VA, and offers educational support to service members and their families.
+Similarly, the GI Bill program is handled by the VA, and offers educational support to qualifying service members and their families.
 Applicants qualify based on the length and nature of their service.